vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ## Custom Layout for Specific Pages

 By default the content of each `*.md` file is rendered in a `<div class="page">` container, along with the sidebar, auto-generated edit links and prev/next links.
-To use a completely custom component in place of the page, you can again specify the component to use using `YAML front matter`:
+To use a fully custom component in place of the page, you can again specify the component to use using `YAML front matter`:

 ``` yaml
 ---